biasvariancelabs/maya_challenge/comp.md

 #### Submission format

 Submissions should of a single **zip** file consisting of prediction of the **987** segmentation masks for each of **329** tiles in the test dataset.
-In particular, for each tile, the solutions should include three masks, one for each of the classes of structures – buildings, platforms, and aguadas.
+In particular, for each tile, the solutions should include three masks, one for each of the classes of structures – buildings, platforms, and aguadas. *Make sure to zip the files directly, without extra directories within the zip bundle.*

 These are all binary masks, where black pixels depict the presence of a structure of the selected class, and white pixels correspond to absence of any structures of that class, at some position.